Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 It’s not a saline spray alone.
 This product also contains moisturizers, aloe, and other botanical ingredients.

 The gel-like solution comes out in a fine mist, but it doesn’t drip and run.
 Instead, it penetrates into the sinuses where it clears congestion at the source.
+These are in fact much better than most of the nasal strips out there.

 It could be just what you need if you find that other medications dry out your nose.